Skip to content

 22 new AISS outside

-All-Inclusive Support Services (AISS) was created in August 1996, the first program of its kind in the United States.
-The program launched at the old York Street Jail and comprised four staff serving 234 ex-offenders.
-Since then, AISS has grown by leaps and bounds.
+The All Inclusive Support Services (AISS) program was created in August 1996, the first program of its kind in the United States.
+The program launched at the old York Street Jail and comprised four staff serving 234 justice-involved individuals.
+Since then, AISS has grown exponentially.
 In December 2007, the AISS program moved to the W.W.
 Johnson Life Center at 736 State Street in Springfield, Massachusetts.
-AISS now has more than two dozen available staff, and each year serves more than 2,000 ex-offenders, 60 percent of them voluntary (without parole or probation stipulations).
+AISS now has more than two dozen available staff, and each year serves more than 1,500 justice-involved individuals, 60 percent of whom are voluntary (without parole or probation stipulations).
 Never static, the program is always evolving to better meet the challenges of offender reentry as a vital area of impact on public safety.

 AISS assists formerly incarcerated people in all aspects of their lives as they transition from incarceration into the community.
-Many of them face a range of issues such as addiction, mental health problems, lack of identifying documents, employment obstacles, financial concerns, limited education, poor housing situations (or lack of housing), etc. They also cope with a lack of familial support, poor self-esteem, fear of failure and a constant temptation to return to the criminal lifestyle.
+Many of them face a range of issues such as addiction, mental health problems, lack of identifying documents, employment obstacles, financial concerns, limited education, poor housing situations (or lack of housing), etc. They also cope with a lack of familial support, poor self-esteem, fear of failure and/or they may have a constant temptation to return to the criminal lifestyle.

 Drop-in hours for registration: